-Factbox: European reaction to Thomas Cook bankruptcy
+Factbox: Countries' different reactions to Thomas Cook bankruptcy

 The UK’s Civil Aviation Authority (CAA), regulator and government have a fleet of planes ready to start bringing home more than 150,000 British customers abroad over the next two weeks.

-French organization Entreprises de Voyage said that about 10,000 French tourists could be affected by the bankruptcy of Thomas Cook.
+French organization Enterprises de Voyage said that about 10,000 French tourists could be affected by the bankruptcy of Thomas Cook.

-Norwegian subsidiary Ving said in a press statement that currently 8,685 Norwegians are on its tours.
+Norwegian subsidiary Ving said that currently 8,685 Norwegians are on its tours.

 The Norwegian Travel Guarantee Fund, an insurance scheme that is compulsory for tour operators, issued a statement saying it will ensure any passengers traveling with Thomas Cook’s Norwegian unit will be repatriated.

-Danish subsidiary Spies said in a press release on Monday that none of its planes will be leaving, and about 1,400 travelers are affected.
+Danish subsidiary Spies said that none of its planes will be leaving, and about 1,400 travelers are affected.
 A press contact in Thomas Cook said that affected travelers will get their trips refunded.

 Thomas Cook unit Oy Tjäreborg says it has a total of 2,884 passengers currently traveling.
 “We are currently doing all we can to arrange return flights for passengers and will provide more information during the day,” the company said on its website.